ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 17.md

 ## Objective
-This challenge aims to use large language models (LLM) to analyze and extract non-structured data from release reports.
-The reliability and impact of this data in the predictive models will be evaluated to improve safety and efficiency in post-hospital attention.
-Integrate non-structured data extraction from release reports to evaluate and predict re-admission risk and death during the transactional attention.
+This challenge aims to use large language models (LLM) to  extract  non-structured data from release reports to evaluate and predict re-admission risk and death during the transactional attention.

 ## Expected Outcomes